Azad Kashmir Regiment: Eastern Sector

+Poonch Operation

+Despite severe limitations due to a lack of reserves and a tough defensive role, Maj Gen Akbar, GOC 12th Infantry Division made an ambitious plan to capture the town of Poonch.
+The greater Poonch area was already under Azad Kashmir, liberated by AKRF in the First Kashmir War.

+Maj Gen Akbar assigned two infantry Brigades to capture Poonch.
+Seven battalions from the AKRF took part in this operation and gallantly faced regular Indian army units that were superior in numbers, weapons, equipment, and training.
+Ultimately the Operation did not meet success due to numerical inferiority, lack of reserves, and poor planning by the Divisional leadership.
+The troops of AKRF upheld the Regimental traditions and fought with bravery, with 83 personnel embracing martyrdom including the Commanding Officer of 19 AKRF.
+The 28 AKRF met the same fate after the injury of their company commander Major Muhammad Latif was later given the gallantry award of Tamgha-i-Basalat who lost his left eye in an encounter near Poonch city, during this encounter the two companies 28 AKRF lost more than a dozen soldiers.
+The Regiment further proved its mettle in the 1972 Leepa Valley Operation.

+Leepa Valley Operation 1972

 The Azad Kashmir Regular Forces fought in the 1971 war and then in 1972 when the 9th Azad Kashmir Battalion defended Chakpatra and Leepa Valley against a larger Indian force composed of several regular battalions.
 This particular battalion was first led in 1948 by Lt Colonel Ghulam Rasul Raja-Sitara-e-Jurrat (1948), Military Cross (WWII).
-During the Battle of Leepa Valley the 9th AK Battalion with 25 Mountain Regiment Artillery distinguished itself under the leadership of Lt Colonel Haq Nawaz Kyani, SJ and Bar, who died leading the battalion from the front.
-The Company Commander of B Coy called for artillery fire upon their own position while being over run by the enemy; in doing this they repulsed the enemy attack.
-The Pakistan Army later honoured the AKRF by absorbing it into its own ranks and by giving it the status of a Regular Line Infantry Regiment.
+During the Battle of Leepa Valley, the 9th AK Battalion with 25 Mountain Regiment Artillery distinguished itself under the leadership of Lt Colonel Haq Nawaz Kyani, SJ and Bar, who died leading the battalion from the front.
+The Company Commander of B Coy called for artillery fire upon their position while being overrun by the enemy; in doing this they repulsed the enemy attack.
+The Pakistan Army later honored the AKRF by absorbing it into its ranks and giving it the status of a Regular Line Infantry Regiment.
 The AKRF thus became the Azad Kashmir Regiment on 20 September 1972.

 Operations along LOC

 The regiment has involved in all Indo-Pakistani War and has always deployed on the LOC.
-Notable operations by the Regiment in LOC environment include Battle of Pir Kalewa, Battle of Paran Hills, Siege of Poonch, Battle of Mirpur, Battle of Kotli, Battle of Muzaffarabad, Operation Grand Slam, Operation Gibraltar, Leepa Action, Chumik operation, Siachen operations, Operation Koh Paima and countless other major and minor operations.
+Notable operations by the Regiment in LOC environment include Battle of Pir Kalewa, Battle of Paran Hills, Siege of Poonch, Battle of Mirpur, Battle of Kotli, Battle of Mendhar, Battle of Muzaffarabad, Operation Grand Slam, Operation Gibraltar, Leepa Valley Operation, Chumik operation, Siachen operations, Operation Koh Paima and countless other major and minor operations.
 In recognition of bold and brilliant performance of Regiment, it was changed from an irregular to regular Infantry regiment on 20 September 1971.

-Operations along western front

-Regiment has distinguished itself during the operation Rah e Rast and Rah e Nijat in Swat valley.
-The Swat operation was led by (then) Major General Muhammad Haroon Aslam, the commander of the (36th Azad Kashmir Regiment) Azad Kashmir Regiment.